Manny-Brar/F1-WebScraping-SnowflakeDB/README_WebScraping.md

 ## Files Overview

+Web scraped F1 winners data for every GP and created a data warehouse in Snowflake and created EDA visualizations in Snowflake

 f1_final_df: CSV file with final version of data scraped from website.

 f1_prezi: PDF file with presentation slides. *(I used a platform called Prezi and had some animation in my presentation which can be seen in my presentation video.